natke/ttft-benchmark/README.md

 pip install matplotlib numpy
 ```

-Ensure the GGUF models are downloaded (see [Option 4: llama.cpp](#option-4-llamacpp) above) and Foundry Local is installed.
+Ensure the GGUF models are downloaded

 ### Run the tests